-Health, Safety and Environment (HSE) The resources sector is subject to extensive health, safety, and environmental laws, regulations and standards.
+Risk Impact Mitigation Health, Safety and Environment (HSE) The resources sector is subject to extensive health, safety, and environmental laws, regulations and standards.
 Evolving regulations, standards and stakeholder expectations could result in increased cost, litigation or threaten the viability of operations in extreme cases.

-- Health, Safety and Environment (HSE) is a high priority area for the organisation.
-Compliance with international and local regulations and standards, protecting our people, communities and the environment from harm and our operations from business interruptions are our key focus areas. - Vedanta Board level Sustainability Committee chaired by a Non-Executive Director and includes the CEO as its member meets periodically to discuss HSE performance. - We have appropriate policies and standards in place to mitigate and minimise any HSE related occurrences.
-Structured monitoring and a review mechanism and system of positive compliance reporting is in place. - The Company has implemented a set of standards to align its sustainability framework in line with international practices.
-A structured sustainability assurance programme continues to operate in the business divisions covering environment, health, safety, community relations and human rights aspects and to embed our commitment at the operational level. - HSE experts are also inducted from reputed Indian and global organisations to bring in best-in-class practices. - The businesses have an appropriate policy in place for occupational health related matters supported by structured processes, controls and technology.
+Health, Safety and Environment (HSE) is a high priority area for the organisation.
+Compliance with international and local regulations and standards, protecting our people, communities and the environment from harm and our operations from business interruptions are our key focus areas.
+Vedanta Board level Sustainability Committee chaired by a Non-Executive Director and includes the CEO as its member meets periodically to discuss HSE performance.
+We have appropriate policies and standards in place to mitigate and minimise any HSE related occurrences.
+Structured monitoring and a review mechanism and system of positive compliance reporting is in place.
+The Company has implemented a set of standards to align its sustainability framework in line with international practices.
+A structured sustainability assurance programme continues to operate in the business divisions covering environment, health, safety, community relations and human rights aspects and to embed our commitment at the operational level.
+HSE experts are also inducted from reputed Indian and global organisations to bring in best-in-class practices.
+The businesses have an appropriate policy in place for occupational health related matters supported by structured processes, controls and technology.
 Our operations ensure the issue of operational health and consequential potential risk/obligations are carefully handled.
-Depending on the nature of the exposure and surrounding risk, our operations have different levels of processes, controls and monitoring mechanisms.
-There is a strong focus on safety during project planning / execution with adequate thrust on contract workmen safety. - Fatal accidents and injury rates have declined.
+Depending on the nature of the exposure and surrounding risk, our operations have different levels of processes, controls and technology.
+Our operations of cours on safety during project planning / execution with adequate thrust on contract workmen safety.
+Fatal accidents and injury rates have declined.
 We are implementing programmes to eliminate fatalities and control injuries.
-Our leadership remains focused on a Zero-Harm culture across the organisation.
-Consistent application of 'Life-Saving' performance standards, introduction of making better risk decisions concept, quantitative risk assessments for critical risks and the formal identification of process safety risks with the focus on the implementation of controls are central to our improvement program.
-We continue to improve on our safety investigations and follow-up processes.
-Further details of our HSE related activities are included in the Sustainability section.
+Our leadership remains focused on a zero-Harm culture across the organisation.
+Consistent application of 'Life-Saving' performance standards, introduction of making better risk decisions concept, quantit